Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Coal-fired electricity generation will be phased out by Dec 31, 2029.

-- received a formal notice for a layoff date on or after Jan 2, 2018
+- You have received a formal written notice of layoff (regardless of whether the worksite is closing) on or after January 2, 2018.

 You can use the voucher while receiving financial assistance from other programs, such as EI benefits, bridge to re-employment grant and student aid.

 - quit or were fired from your position